-You get from therapy what you put in.
+You get from online therapy what you put in.

 It is easy when using a mobile device, tablet or laptop to get distracted and start looking at other things, but if you are completely focused on your session then it will work.
-You have to have the motivation to not be distracted but other things going on, on the device even if that means turning off notifications for the time in which the session is going on and then turning them back on afterwards.
+You have to have the motivation to not be distracted by other things.
+Turn off notifications for the time in which the session is going on and then turning them back on afterwards.

-5. It is harder to deal with deeper issues online.
+5. It is harder to deal with deeper issues during an online therapy session.

 Hopefully, we have debunked these myths and misconceptions about online therapy.
 But, if you have additional questions about finding an online counsellor, you can always book a 20 minute free session with one of BAC counsellors or you can contact us.
 We would be happy to help you find a therapist who is a good fit for you.